Common EF Core mistake: not using the difference between Tracking and No-Tracking Queries

 The AsNoTracking method allows a query to not be trackable, so no changes will ever happen in the database, even if you call the SaveChanges method.

-There is absolutely no sense in our previous example but what if you already know that your query won't modify the database?
+That makes absolutely no sense in our previous example, but what if you already know that your query won't modify the database?

 Take this query: